Filming a car video: Main image of a McLaren 570S in Murawai White

 An external monitor can be useful, particularly in bright conditions, but a tripod comes first

 The remedy is a good-old fashioned tripod.
-This can be anything from a compact offering that is easy to carry and costs very little to a carbon fibre-legged beast that could withstand a nuclear explosion.
+This can range from a compact offering that is easy to carry and costs very little to a carbon fibre-legged beast that can withstand an explosion.
 What matters most is that you always have it on you and that it is stable.

-There are also various compact tripods that will do a similar job for filming a car video minus the wrap-around mounting trick a Joby gives you.
-A benefit of this is a tiltable head, height adjustment, improved stability and, in some cases, a spirit level to help ensure you avoid filming at a wonky angle (although this matters little if you plan to crop your footage in post production).
+There are also various compact tripods that will do a similar job for filming a car video though without the wrap-around mounting Joby trick.
+A benefit can be a tiltable head, height adjustment, improved stability and, in some cases, a spirit level to help ensure you avoid filming at a wonky angle (although this matters less if you plan to crop your footage in post production).

 Filming a car: The Bentley Continental GT Speed